joelparkerhenderson/wordbooks/pages/facility-use-service-agreement/index.md

 * Liability: Specify actions for any damages, losses, or injuries arising from the use.
 Include needs for insurance, the type of insurance, and the amount of coverage.

-* Intellectual Property: Specify rights of both parties for non-disclosure of sensitive information, protection of proprietary information, and ownership of any intellectual property created during FUSA.
+* Intellectual Property: Specify any non-disclosure of sensitive information, protection of proprietary information, and ownership of any intellectual property created.

 * Dispute Resolution: Specify methods for resolving any disputes between the parties, such as mediation or arbitration, and jurisdiction and venue.